DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-release.md

    runtime because the vendor toolchain and NPU are board-specific.
 7. Download the workflow artifacts independently, verify their SHA-256 values, then execute the production pipe protocol on the matching hardware.
-8. Upload compliant CPU and Vulkan Wheels to PyPI.
-Attach only the verified Rockchip and cleared A733 Wheels plus their checksum manifest to the immutable GitHub Release.
+8. Assemble all nine Wheels and their checksum manifest into one immutable GitHub Release.
+Publishing the five portable CPU/GPU Wheels to PyPI is a later, separately approved delivery step.

 The source-build definitions now cover all nine Wheels: x86-64 CPU/GPU and ARMHF on GitHub x86 hosts, generic AArch64 CPU/GPU on GitHub ARM64, Rockchip on